- 1 White Orchid Trial BiOrbAir Terrarium Planting List

 To read about the Writhlington Orchid Project, please click here.

-To read about the Queen of Orchids, Grammatophyllum speciosum, and this plant’s flowering at the Royal Botanic Gardens, Kew, in September 2015, please click here.
+To read about the largest known orchid species, the Queen of the Orchids, and see this plant’s flowering at the Royal Botanic Gardens, Kew, in September 2015, please click here.